-This document describes how to prepare a host machine for installing ICG version 2.01.100.
+This document describes how to prepare a host machine for installing IGEL Cloud Gateway (ICG).
 In this example, Ubuntu server 18.04.
-LTS - 64-bit is used.
+LTS 64-bit is used.

 Setting up a User with the Required Permissions

 1. Create the first user with a name of your choice.
 On the Ubuntu server, the first user created is the one who is allowed to do sudo.